 And frankly, this economy is not working for working people.

-And on day one, I will repeal that tax bill that benefits the top one percent in the biggest corporations of America.
+And on day one, I will repeal that tax bill that benefits the top 1% in the biggest corporations of America.

 She doesn't have the constitutional authority to do to repeal a law of the United States of America.

-So just the little uh constitution one on one uh for Senator Harris.
+So just the little Constitution 101 for Senator Harris.

-By the way, the other thing is she's gonna give you a tax credit if you make a hundred thousand dollars while Bernie Sanders is increasing your taxes on the a hundred thousand dollars, Jordan.
+By the way, the other thing is she's going to give you a tax credit if you make $100,000 while Bernie Sanders is increasing your taxes on $100,000, Jordan.

-Uh, you look at uh again the idea, you know, Joe Biden loves this thing.
+You look at, again, the idea, you know, Joe Biden loves this thing.

-He got three Pinocchios from the Washington Post, and he yet said it again last night that half of America, half of America is living in poverty.
+He got three Pinocchios for the Washington Post, and he yet said it again last night that half of America, half of America is living in poverty.

-And yet he, of course, this they repeat this.
+And yet he, of course, they repeat this.

-And they think that the people are not gonna be able to look around, see the cranes, see the building, see the cars being sold, see the restaurants filled, see the see the storefronts coming back, see the data towns and cities.
+And they think that people are not going to be able to look around, see the cranes, see the building, see the cars being sold, see the restaurants filled, see the storefronts coming back, see the towns and cities.

 How about manufacturing coming back to the United States?

-The fact that there are 400 thousand almost 500,000 new manufacturing jobs only under President Trump's first two uh two years, and they say that we're half of the country is living in the world.
+The fact that there are 400,000, almost 500,000 new manufacturing jobs only under President Trump's first two years.

 So there you have it.

-In a minute, I'm gonna play a little bite about uh we have that one.
+In a minute, I'm going to play a little bite about, oh, we have that one?

 This economy has got to work for everyone.